Junius Ho: Opposition to Occupy Central with Love and Peace

 Ho was a leading critic of legal scholar Benny Tai's Occupy Central with Love and Peace which suggested a full-scale occupation protest in the form of civil disobedience to press the Beijing government to make concessions on electoral reform.
 He set up an anti-Occupy group called "Protect Central" which he said would resist the Occupy campaign.

 In August 2017, Ho called for the removal of Tai, who was then facing charges of inciting others to incite public nuisance, from working at the University of Hong Kong (HKU).
-Vice-Chancellor Peter Mathieson and council chairman Arthur Li rejected the call.
+Vice-chancellor Peter Mathieson and council chairman Arthur Li rejected the call.
 Ho submitted a petition, appearing to have the support of over 80,000, urging the university to investigate Tai and organised a rally on 17 September calling for his removal.
 Ho acknowledged that the number of people digitally signing the petition was unverifiable.
 As to the legality of the rally, Ronny Tong Ka-wah pointed out that the Public Order Ordinance may have been violated.

 In September 2017, Ho said supporters of Hong Kong independence ought to be "killed mercilessly".
-He made the comment at a rally which he organised to demand that the University of Hong Kong fire Benny Tai.
+He made the comment at a rally which he organised to demand that HKU fire Benny Tai.
 He stated that it was "not a big deal to kill pigs or dogs", and also appeared on a Commercial Radio programme, where he said of pro-independence activists, "Why shouldn't these people be killed?"
 In response to backlash over these remarks, Ho said "If we’re talking about Hong Kong independence, that means war.
 What's wrong with killing enemies in a war?"

 Ho's remarks were condemned by figures on all sides of the political spectrum.
 Senior Counsel Ronny Tong said that Ho's comments may have violated the Public Order Ordinance.
 Chief executive Carrie Lam alluded to Ho's comments when she stated on 19 September that "unacceptably cruel, insulting and intimidating comments" had no place in a civilised society.
 Executive Council member Regina Ip called Ho's remarks "stupid", and continued, "It will do our country no good to have stupid 'patriots', including possibly quite a few hired to become 'patriots'."
 The 22 lawmakers from the pro-democracy camp issued a joint statement condemning Ho's remarks, which read in part: "Ho, as a legislator and lawyer, expressed hate speech involving murder at a public event, crossing the bottom lines of free speech and morality and severely breaching professional conduct."

 Ho maintained that he was expressing his contempt at the pro-independence movement, and said that the journalists should not take his words out of context.